polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/storage.md

 Substrate have **deprecated the use of non-transparent hashers** within FRAME-based runtimes, so this information is provided primarily for completeness.
 In fact, it is _necessary_ to use a transparent hashing algorithm if you would like to access [iterable map](#iterable-storage-maps) capabilities.
-Refer to [the advanced storage documentation](../advanced/storage#storage-map-keys) to learn more about the important capabilities that transparent hashing algorithms expose.
+Learn more about the capabilities that transparent hashing algorithms expose in the [advanced storage documentation](../advanced/storage#storage-map-keys).

-##### Common Substrate Hashers
+### Common Substrate Hashers

 This table lists some common hashers used in Substrate and denotes those that are cryptographic and those that are transparent: